apollographql/rover/docs/source/supergraphs.md

 **Apollo Gateway fails to start up if it's provided with a supergraph schema that it doesn't support.** To ensure compatibility, we recommend that you test launching your gateway in a CI pipeline with the supergraph schema it will ultimately use in production.

-The `rover supergraph compose` command generates a supergraph schema by dynamically selecting the proper composition function either from the [`@apollo/federation`](https://www.npmjs.com/package/@apollo/federation) package for Federation 1, or from the [`@apollo/composition`](https://www.npmjs.com/package/@apollo/composition) library for Federation 2.
-Rover works with _multiple_ versions of composition without needing to build and release a separate version of Rover.
+The `rover supergraph compose` command generates a supergraph schema via [composition](https://www.apollographql.com/docs/federation/federated-types/composition/).
+For Federation 1, this algorithm was implemented in the [`@apollo/federation`](https://www.npmjs.com/package/@apollo/federation) package.
+For Federation 2, this algorithm was implemented in the [`@apollo/composition`](https://www.npmjs.com/package/@apollo/composition) package.

+`rover supergraph compose` supports composing subgraphs with both Federation 1 and Federation 2 composition.
 It is recommended that you set `federation_version: 1` or `federation_version: 2` in your YAML configuration file.
-Rover downloads the latest compatible composition function and uses it automatically.
-Our aim is to release only backward-compatible changes moving forward.
+When Apollo releases a new minor or patch release for the composition function, Rover will automatically download that function and use it to compose your subgraphs.
+Our aim is to release only backward-compatible changes across major versions moving forward.

-> **If Rover updates its composition version and causes composition to fail,** you can pin the federation version in your YAML configuration file to ensure that Rover uses the same version each time.
-For example, setting `federation_version: =2.0.0` ensures that Rover _always_ uses `@apollo/composition@v2.0.0`.
+> **⚠️ If you need to pin your composition function to a specific version _(not recommended)_**, you can do so by setting `federation_version: =2.0.1` in your `supergraph.yaml` file.
+This ensures that Rover _always_ uses the exact version of composition that you specified.
+In this example, Rover would use `@apollo/composition@v2.0.1`.

 >
+>
 > Versions of `supergraph compose` are installed to `~/.rover/bin` if you installed with the `curl | sh` installer, and to `./node_modules/.bin/` if you installed with npm.

 If you set `federation_version: 1` or `federation_version: 2`, you can run `rover supergraph compose` with the `--skip-update` flag to prevent Rover from downloading newer composition versions.
+Rover will instead use the latest major version that you have already downloaded to your machine.
 This can be helpful if you're on a slow network.

 #### Pre v0.5.0 Rover